Summer Tanager Piranga rubra

 Blue Grosbeak Passerina caerulea

 Although they were not known to be breeders by Stevenson and Anderson (1994), Blue Grosbeaks are indeed a summer resident breeding species in Duval County and were actually noted as such by Edwards and Grimes in 1966 (Cunningham, 1966).
-They tend to occur from the beginning of April through the end of October, and there are two known winter records; one from 2 December 1973 and another seen by Mark Dolan at Little Talbot Island SP on 28 December 1995 (Rowan, 1996).
-Starting in April, they can be found along the power line cut at M&M Dairy, adjacent Sheffield Regional Park’s athletic fields, all over Eastport Wastelands, and Seaton Creek Preserve.
-They can also be found throughout the westside of town and Julington Durbin Creek Preserve in south Jacksonville.
+They tend to occur from the beginning of April through the end of October, and there are two known winter records; one from 2 December 1973 and another seen by Mark Dolan at Little Talbot Island State Park on 28 December 1995 (Rowan, 1996).
+Starting in April, they can be found along the power line cut at M&M Dairy, at Imeson Center, Pumpkin Hill Creek Preserve, around Sheffield Regional Park’s athletic fields, all over Eastport Wastelands, and Seaton Creek Historic Preserve.
+They can also be found throughout the west side of town and Julington Durbin Creek Preserve in south Jacksonville.
 The males are known to sing into late August here.

 *Lazuli Bunting Passerina amoena

 Lazuli Buntings are extremely rare in Florida, and should not be expected in Duval County in any year.
 There are no known reports from Duval, but there was one reported at a feeder in Ponte Vedra Beach in St. Johns County 20-21 March 1991 (Langridge, 1991).
-I don’t often include species accounts from other counties in this text, but the extreme proximity to the county line of this exceptionally rare species compels me to mention it, and heck – we can presume it passed through Duval County airspace on the way to or from St. Johns.
+I don’t often include species accounts from other counties in this text, but the extreme proximity to the county line of this exceptionally rare species compels me to mention it.

 Indigo Bunting Passerina cyanea